jrjthompson/R-package-kdml/cran-comments.md

 ## kdml -- Update

-This is an update to the kdml package, adding two new functions "kss" and "spectral.clust".
+This is an update to the kdml package, correcting some bugs in the dkps, kss, and dkss functions.

 ## Test environments